MicrosoftDocs/iis-docs/iis/manage/creating-websites/scenario-build-a-static-website-on-iis.md

 ## Step 5: Configure Static Content Compression

-You can optionally configure your web server to compress static content to user bandwidth more efficiently and to enhance the performance of your website.
+You can optionally configure your web server to compress static content to use bandwidth more efficiently and to enhance the performance of your website.

 ### To configure static content compression by using the UI